Liz McDonald: 2000–2011

 Liz returns two years later when Jim is in prison for manslaughter after violently beating Jez Quigley (Lee Boardman) as revenge for Jez beating Steve.
 She is no longer with Michael.
 During this time, she and Jim reconcile and remarry in the prison chapel.
-Liz leaves the Street again, following Jim around as he is transferred from one to another prison, getting jobs nearby so that she can visit.
+Liz leaves the Street again, following Jim around as he is transferred from one prison to another, getting jobs nearby so that she can visit.

-Liz returns in 2004 for son Steve's second marriage to Karen Phillips (Suranne Jones).
+Liz returns in 2004 for her son Steve's second marriage to Karen McDonald (Suranne Jones).
 Liz meets Vernon Tomlin (Ian Reddington), a workshy drummer.
 He is very laid-back and totally unlike Jim, but they have fun and Liz feels like a teenager again.
 The pair split when Liz, tired of being taken for granted and his roving eye, throws him out.
 He returns, begging her to take him back and they get engaged.

 When Jim is released, Liz is wary of allowing him into her life.
 However, impressed by how he has changed, they stay friends, but when Jim corners her on her wedding day, her initial fears are justified.
 He tells her he loves her and will not allow the marriage to take place, launching a violent attack when Vernon intervenes.
 Liz suppresses her doubts about marrying Vernon and, determined not to let Jim win, goes ahead.
 The couple go on honeymoon to Nashville.
 Vernon and Liz go to view a bar, possibly intending to buy it.
 Liz admits to Vernon that she would not be happy and no longer loves him, ending their marriage.
 A devastated Vernon moves out of the Rovers that day.
 Liz finds herself attracted to builder Owen Armstrong (Ian Puleston-Davies), who is new to the area and openly flirts with him across the bar.
 She is disgruntled when he takes Eileen Grimshaw (Sue Cleaver) on several dates, but tries to hide it.
 Eventually she and Owen begin dating.
-In early December 2010, Liz hears rumours that Owen arranged for former husband Jim, to be beaten up.
+In early December 2010, Liz hears rumours that Owen arranged for her former husband Jim, to be beaten up.
 She packs her bags and heads for Andy's home in Spain, leaving Steve to reveal to Owen that the relationship is over.